rishavscripts/Quiz-Application-V1/README.md

 3. Build and run the Spring Boot application.
 4. Use Postman or any API client to interact with endpoints.

-## Acknowledgments

-Thanks to Madam [Insert Madam's Name] for support and guidance throughout this project.

----

 Feel free to contribute or raise issues.
 Enjoy quizzing!